Ewert-Technologies/notarytool-gradle/README.md

 - [`submitSoftware`](#submitSoftware)

 #### submissionHistory
-This task Retrieves a list, from oldest to newest, of previous notarization submissions along with their status.
+This task retrieves a list, from oldest to newest, of previous notarization submissions along with their status.
 The last 100 submissions are returned.
 For each item the submission id, status, uploaded date, and uploaded file are displayed.